emu-russia/psxrev/tools/Deroute/Readme.md

 ![JPEG](/tools/Deroute/Build/sample.jpg)

-It can be used for reverse engineering of inegrated circuits and printed circuit boards.
+It can be used for reverse engineering of integrated circuits and printed circuit boards.

 ## Features